-In the ARB project submission and review process, a special emphasis was placed on including proposed ARB projects with the potential to address DAC needs.
-Project proponents were asked to provide narratives, demonstrating the degree to which projects could help fulfill needs.
-In the project review process for the IRWMP, the scoring method includes a point awarded to projects that address needs of a DAC or address EJ issues.
-Section 3 of the main IRWMP document includes a description of common issues experienced in DACs to increase the awareness of stakeholders as they consider future project development.
-As projects are submitted on an ongoing basis, and reviewed and vetted quarterly, encouraging project proponents to identify DAC-related projects would be an ongoing task as the 2013 ARB IRWMP is implemented.

-Step 5.
-Provide RWA staff and/or members as speakers for any interested community group that would like to know more about the IRWMP and/or DAC participation.

-Understanding that many community groups may prefer occasional and high-level contact to more intensive involvement, ARB staff and/or members are available to provide presentations to any interested DAC-related groups.
-Invitations (will be) issued to groups in the DAC contact and mailing list (see Step 3) advising them of this service.
-This service would be available on an ongoing, as-needed basis as the 2013 ARB IRWMP is implemented.

-Step 6.
-Invite DAC representatives to participate in stakeholder meetings and events.

-As the RWMG, RWA staff will continue to invite and encourage DAC representatives to participate in ARB stakeholder meetings and events.
-Regardless of specific issues, the ARB Region recognizes the need for the DAC/EJ community to have an opportunity to participate and collaborate in the planning process.
-The ARB Region also has a continued commitment to direct representation by DAC/EJ members and advocates.
-As the 2013 ARB IRWMP is implemented, stakeholder meetings and workshops would be held on an as-needed basis, and DAC representatives would be invited to participate, accordingly.
+- 1 IRWMP, the scoring method includes a point awarded to projects that address needs of a DAC or address - 2 EJ issues.
+Section 3 of the main IRWMP document includes a description of common issues experienced - 3 in DACs to increase the awareness of stakeholders as they consider future project development.
+As projects - 4 are submitted on an ongoing basis, and reviewed and vetted quarterly, encouraging project proponents to - 5 identify DAC-related projects would be an ongoing task as the ARB IRWMP is implemented. - 6 Step 5.
+Provide RWA staff and/or members as speakers for any interested community - 7 group that would like to know more about the IRWMP and/or DAC participation. - 8 Understanding that many community groups may prefer occasional and high-level contact to more intensive - 9 involvement, ARB staff and/or members are available to provide presentations to any interested DAC- - 10 related groups.
+Invitations (will be) issued to groups in the DAC contact and mailing list (see Step 3) - advising them of this service.
+This service would be available on an ongoing, as-needed basis as the ARB - 12 IRWMP is implemented. - 13 Step 6.
+Invite DAC representatives to participate in stakeholder meetings and events. - 14 As the RWMG, RWA staff will continue to invite and encourage DAC representatives to participate in - ARB stakeholder meetings and events.
+Regardless of specific issues, the Region recognizes the need for - the DAC/EJ community to have an opportunity to participate and collaborate in the planning process.
+The - 17 Region also has a continued commitment to direct representation by DAC/EJ members and advocates.
+As - 18 the ARB IRWMP is implemented, stakeholder meetings and workshops would be held on an as-needed - basis, and DAC representatives would be invited to participate, accordingly.

+This page left blank intentionally.